 Tracey is a journalist, presenter and media adviser with 30 years’ experience.
 After starting out as a newspaper journalist, she joined the Seven Network and spent 15 years with the network as a senior reporter and newsreader.

 As a journalist, Tracey travelled Australia covering breaking news, and stories on health, education, politics, tourism and rural issues.
 As a presenter, she covered some of the biggest stories of the day and hosted election specials and other network programs.

 Throughout her career, Tracey has enjoyed being an ambassador for Lifeline and various children’s charities.

-Since leaving television, Tracey has worked with a variety of corporates and not-for-profits on successful media campaigns helping organisations achieve prominent media coverage nationally and throughout Queensland.
+Since leaving television, Tracey has worked with a variety of corporates and not-for-profits to manage successful media campaigns, helping organisations raise brand awareness and achieve prominent impactful media coverage both nationally and throughout Queensland.

-As Life Education Queensland’s media manager and the host of Life Education’s parent podcast series, Tracey is delighted to be part of a passionate team whose mission is to educate and empower children to make safe and healthy choices and live to their full potential.
+As Life Education Queensland’s media manager and the host of Life Education’s parent podcast series, Tracey is delighted to be part of a passionate team whose mission is to educate and empower children to make safer and healthier choices and live to their full potential.